The future had to move beyond passwords

 Passkeys are an important milestone, not the end state.
 The broader ambition is a world where authentication is simpler, stronger, and better aligned with privacy, cryptography, device trust, and human reality.

-zero-password.com remains a marker of that earlier vision: seeing the direction before the market adopted the language.
+zero-password.com remains both a marker of early conviction and a reminder that the need to go beyond passwords was visible before the market adopted the now-familiar vocabulary.

 Contact: info@zero-password.com